 AR: No, that was George.
 He was very specific about what he wanted.
 Although many drive-ins had carhops with roller skates Mel’s never did, to my knowledge.
 But for the film they wore roller-skates.
 It was also George’s idea for the carhops to wear a bellboy cap.
 They also wore those tight ski pants.
 Which was very practical since San Francisco can be cold at night.
 Incidentally, one of the carhop extras in the film wound up being my assistant later.
 Her name is Judy Feil.

 Q: I love those little caps the carhops wear.
 Did you make those?

 AR: Oh yea the caps were specially made by a man that ran the ACT [American Conservatory Theater] costume shop named Walter Watson.

-AG: The Dewey Webber shirt was ordered from Dewey Webber down in Southern California and it was a request from George.
+AG: The Dewey Weber shirt was ordered from Dewey Weber down in Southern California and it was a request from George.
 He makes great surf boards.
 They originally printed on the back but she was to sit in the car all the time and so we had them printed on the front for the movie.

 Q: Sounds like it was a lot of fun working on the film